uwex-learning-tech/droplets-v3/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest new features or ideas
 title: ''
 labels: enhancement
 assignees: ''